 Over the period of 10 years prices of drilling fluids showed a significant overall increase in excess of 40%.
-Barite, being a scarce commodity due to declining reserves and one the key and high spend components in mud, exhibited a price hike well above the 100% mark.
+Barite, being a scarce commodity due to declining reserves and one of the keys and high spend components in mud, exhibited a price hike well above the 100% mark.

 The breakdown of an average well "mud job" is shown below.
 As seen, materials part is the highest cost element.
 Further on, between 20% to 40% of the chemicals used in drilling and completion fluids are pure commodity products.
-Less than 20 % of the remaining share are mud products that propriety to service companies.
-The rest are specialty-chemicals and widely available products that are sold by chemical producers in the open market.
+Less than 20 % of the remaining share is mud products that propriety to service companies.
+The rest is speciality-chemicals and widely available products that are sold by chemical producers in the open market.

-Due to large number of mud products used in this segment, most of which are either commodities or commercially available specialty chemicals, price volatility is very typical part of the cost basis.
-A large number of chemicals and feed-chemicals for specialty products, may exhibit a price change of up to x5 within a short period of time.
+Due to a large number of mud products used in this segment, most of which are either commodities or commercially available speciality chemicals, price volatility is very typical part of the cost basis.
+A large number of chemicals and feed-chemicals for speciality products may exhibit a price change of up to x5 within a short period of time.
 Completions fluids are highly volatile and the cost base may change x3 within a month.

 - Mud Products Costs - Mud companies have no or little control over the prices commodity materials and other products due to the fact that more than more than 80% of drilling fluids chemicals, additives or raw materials are used by other industries.
-Producers tend to dictate the pricing, after they've served their main markets such as: food, processing and chemical industries.
-Certain commodity products are driven by market supply and demand dynamics that is outside of oil and gas industry and sometimes works in completely opposite cycles.
+Producers tend to dictate the pricing after they've served their main markets such as food, processing and chemical industries.
+Certain commodity products are driven by market supply and demand dynamics that are outside of oil and gas industry and sometimes works in completely opposite cycles.

 - Maintenance Costs - Reliability of mud equipment (mud plant, tracks, mud coolers, lab equipment ) is important, but not critical in most of the cases, due to little complexity in equipment design and time available.
 Hence, maintenance costs are insignificant.